cyberrumor/ammo/README.md

 - Combining `find` filters with `all` is a great way to quickly manage groups of related components, as the `all` keyword only operates on visible components.

-# Contributing
+## Contributing

-- Fork the repository, make changes on your fork, then open a PR.
+If you would like to contribute, please fork the repository, make changes on your fork, then open a PR.
+Below are some key guidelines to follow for code contributions:

 - Format patches with ruff or black.
 - Python only.
 - Standard lib imports only.